What's the best elk bullet? Randy Newberg shares his thoughts on the subject.

 Trust me when I say that this is not an area where you should try to save money.
-Additionally, a bullet that will work great on a deer will not necessarily be a good choice for elk.
+Additionally, a bullet that will work great on a whitetail deer or black bear will not necessarily be a good choice for elk.

-Watch the video to learn the criteria Randy uses to select his elk bullets.
+Watch the video to learn the criteria Randy Newberg uses to select his elk bullets.

-Accuracy: as always, shot placement is critical and it’s important that you choose a bullet that works well in your elk rifle.
+Accuracy: as always, shot placement is critical and it's important that you choose ammo that works well in your elk rifle.
 Different rifles seem to prefer different bullet types and weights.
 Do a little bit of experimentation and choose a bullet that you and your rifle shoot accurately.